Basic Type Aliases in Python: Syntax, CI Integration, and Static Analysis Workflows

 Pattern Workflows for Maintainers & QA

-Define domain-specific aliases like UserId or ConfigDict to enforce semantic boundaries.
+Define domain-specific aliases like UserId: TypeAlias = int or ConfigDict: TypeAlias = dict[str, str] to enforce semantic boundaries.
 This prevents primitive type leakage across service layers.
-Implement alias-driven test data generation for QA consistency.

 Track alias deprecation using typing_extensions.deprecated.
 This enables gradual migration without breaking existing consumers.
 Document alias contracts in __all__ exports to control the public API surface.